TheFriendlyCoder/pyjen/docs/source/contrib_guide.rst

 PyJen interface without further customization by the plugin author.
 For example, to add support for a new type of 'builder', simply write your plugin class as described above and it will automatically be accessible from the :py:meth:`~.pyjen.job.Job.builders` property.

+This is accomplished by leveraging the metadata embedded in the Jenkins configuration information for each primitive such as a view or a job.
+The back-end Java plugins supported by Jenkins embed type information in the configuration metadata which maps directly onto PyJen plugin classes.
+So when you use PyJen to request data from the Jenkins REST API it will automatically look for and load any plugin that the active Jenkins instance may be using without further modification to the PyJen API.